naxhh/conductor/README.md

 ## PoC

-This is a PoC for a deployment systeme similar to `now`
+This is a PoC for a deployment systeme similar to `now`.
+It was a 1day lab in order to get ideas on how to improve the nodejs deployment.

 ### Main goal